 We conduct our domestic business in South Africa (serving clients based in South Africa) through our South Africa subsidiary, WNS South Africa (Pty) Ltd, and our international business in South Africa (serving clients based outside South Africa) through our South Africa subsidiary, WNS Global Services SA (Pty) Limited.
 During fiscal 2020, pursuant to the requirements of the South Africa government's BBBEE Codes of Good Practice, the WNS B-BBEE Staff Share Trust subscribed to one participating preference share issued by WNS Global Services SA (Pty) Ltd, which entitles it to 45.56% of voting rights in WNS South Africa (Pty) Ltd. We achieved a level two rating in respect of WNS South Africa (Pty) Ltd in September 2019, which is valid until September 2020.
+We expect to achieve the current level two rating in respect of WNS South Africa (Pty) Ltd. in our BBBEE verification audit, which is currently being carried out.
+If achieved, the rating will be valid for 12 months from the date of issuance of the BBBEE verification certificate.
 Our program developed for the purpose of meeting the criteria to achieve the requisite BBBEE rating in respect of WNS Global Services SA (Pty) Limited includes, among other measures, divesting some of our interests in such subsidiary to address the criterion relating to the percentage of ownership of an entity by "black people" (as defined under the applicable legislation).
 We achieved a level seven rating in respect of WNS Global Services SA (Pty) Limited in our BBBEE verification audit in October 2019, which is valid until October 2020.
-With the achievement of a level two rating in respect of WNS South Africa (Pty) Ltd and a level seven rating in respect of WNS Global Services SA (Pty) Limited in our BBBEE verification audit in October 2019, which is valid until October 2020.
-With the achievement of a level two rating in respect of WNS South Africa (Pty) Ltd and a level seven rating in respect of WNS Global Services SA (Pty) Limited international business.
+With the achievement of a level two rating in respect of WNS Global Services SA (Pty) Limited, we currently continue to meet the minimum BBBEE rating required under our South African client contracts and be eligible for government grants associated with our domestic and international business.